apache/jackrabbit-site/src/site/markdown/first-hops.md

 for managing content properties, but in this example we use the Property interface only indirectly.

-    new SimpleCredentials("username", "password".toCharArray())
+    new SimpleCredentials("admin", "admin".toCharArray())

-As discussed in the First Hop example, the default `Repository.login()` method returns an anonymous read-only session in the Jackrabbit default configuration.
-To be able to store and remove content we need to create a session with write access, and to do that we need to pass some credentials to the
+As discussed in the First Hop example, a login with `GuestCredentials` returns an anonymous read-only session in the Jackrabbit default configuration.
+To be able to store and remove content we need to create a session with write access, and to do that we need to pass credentials with a username and password to the

     Repository.login(Credentials credentials) method.

-The default Jackrabbit login mechanism accepts any username and password as valid credentials and returns a session with full write access.
-Thus we only need to construct and use a SimpleCredentials instance with some dummy username and password, in this case `"username"` and `"password"`.
+The default Jackrabbit login mechanism accepts only username and password as valid credentials for known users.
+A Jackrabbit repository with a default configuration will create an admin user when it is first initialized.
+Thus we need to construct and use a SimpleCredentials instance with the username and initial default password of the admin user, in this case `"admin"` and `"admin"`.

 The SimpleCredentials constructor follows the JAAS convention of representing the username as a normal String, but the password as a